 WINS: 0, POLES: 0, PODIUMS: 0 | 2022 RESULT: GASLY 12th, TSUNODA 19th

-2020 was the first season in which the Red Bull junior team failed to score at the Hungarian Grand Prix since 2013.
-They bounced back last year, with both drivers finishing in the top six.
-Pierre Gasly recorded the team’s second- best result at the track with fifth place, while Yuki Tsunoda finished sixth.
-It was the first time both cars finished in the top six since 2011.
+Since 2013, 2020 and 2022 have been the only seasons in which the Red Bull junior team failed to score at the Hungarian Grand Prix.
+They team recorded a double top six result at the track in 2021, with Pierre Gasly recording the team’s second- best result at the track with fifth place, while Yuki Tsunoda finished sixth.
+It was the first time both cars finished in the points since 2011.
 The team’s best result here is fourth, by Max Verstappen in 2015.
-The team have had only two DNFs at the Hungaroring in the last eleven seasons.
+The team have had only two DNFs at the Hungaroring in the last 12 seasons.

 WINS: 7, POLES: 6, PODIUMS: 18 | 2022 RESULT: ALBON 17th, LATIFI 18th

-From their first 26 entries at the Hungarian Grand Prix, Williams finished on the podium sixteen times.
+From their first 26 entries at the Hungarian Grand Prix, Williams finished on the podium 16 times.
 Since then, third place finishes in 2002 and 2003 have been their only top three appearances.
-Last year, both Williams drivers scored in Hungary for the first time since 2014.
+In 2021, both Williams drivers scored in Hungary for the first time since 2014.
 Between 2014 and 2021, Valtteri Bottas’ ninth place in 2016 was the only time that a Williams driver finished in the points at this track.
-Paul di Resta’s retirement in 2017 is their only DNF in the last eight seasons.
+Paul di Resta’s retirement in 2017 is their only DNF here in the last nine seasons.

 Williams have taken six pole positions at the Hungarian Grand Prix, including four front row lock-outs.
-The team have failed to qualify in the top ten with either car in each of the last five seasons in Hungary, recording their second double Q1 elimination at the circuit in 2019.
-While both George Russell and Nicholas Latifi reached Q2 at the circuit in 2020, both drivers were out in Q1 last year.
-Russell’s twelfth place in 2020 was the team’s best qualifying result at the circuit since 2016.
+The team have failed to qualify in the top ten with either car in each of the last six seasons in Hungary, recording their fourth double Q1 elimination at the circuit in 2022.
+Their last non-Q1 exits were in 2020, when both George Russell and Nicholas Latifi reached Q2.
+Russell’s 12th place in 2020 was the team’s best qualifying result at the circuit since 2016.